Abbey, Schoeffel and Grau

+Abbey and Schoeffel

+Establishing the firm

-Henry Abbey and John Schoeffel became partners in the theatre business in 1876, Abbey dealing with the artiste management and Schoeffel looking after the business side.
+The firm of Abbey and Schoeffel was established in 1876 when theatre managers and producers Henry Abbey and John Schoeffel formed a partnership.
+Abbey was responsible for the artiste management and Schoeffel looking after the business side.
 They began by hiring the Academy of Music, Buffalo, NY (1852–1956) in 1876–7 with Lotta, and later at Abbey's Park Theatre from 1876 to 1882 (when it burned down).
 In Boston they rebuilt the Beethoven Hall as the Park Theatre in 1879.
 They took the lease of Booth's Theatre, New York City, from Dion Boucicault on 1 January 1880 until 1 May 1881.
-On 8 March 1880 they formed the company of Abbey and Schoeffel.

-They engaged Helena Modjeska and Sarah Bernhardt at Booth's Theatre in 1880 and 1881, and secured the lease of the Grand Opera House (formerly Pike's Opera House) in 1882.
-They managed Christina Nilsson, Henry Irving and Lillie Langtry on tours of the US; the latter's début was delayed when Abbey's New Park Theatre burned down on October 30, 1882.
+They engaged Helena Modjeska] at Booth's Theatre in 1880 and 1881, and secured the lease of the Grand Opera House (formerly Pike's Opera House) in 1882.
+The duo managed Christina Nilsson, Henry Irving and Lillie Langtry on tours of the US; the latter's début was delayed when Abbey's New Park Theatre burned down on October 30, 1882.

+Early collaboration with Grau and the Met's first season

+Abbey and Schoeffel first collaborated with Maurice Grau in 1880 when they co-organized Sarah Bernhardt's first tour of the United States; a highly profitable venture which earned them both money and artistic acclaim.
+At that time, Grau was already a prominent theatre manager and producer not only in New York but on the national stage who had played an instrumental role in popularizing French opera bouffa and more generally the musical among American audiences during the 1870s.

-In 1882 Abbey and Schoeffel invited Maurice Grau to join them.
-Grau had been managing light opera companies for some time before striking out on his own with the Maurice Grau Opera Company, which in 1881 had given a five-week season at the Teatro Solis in Montevideo, Uruguay.
+He had been managing and producing light opera companies since 1872 and brought numerous European artists to the United States, including Jacques Offenbach.
+He branched out into grand opera with the Maurice Grau Opera Company, which in 1881 had given a five-week season at the Teatro Solis in Montevideo, Uruguay.
 With a Brazilian conductor named Gravenstein they presented a mix of grand opera and operettas: La traviata in French, Carmen, Donizetti's La fille du régiment, Thomas' Mignon, Victor Massé's Paul et Virginie, Offenbach's La Périchole and Lecocq's Giroflé-Girofla.
-The three men formed the company of Abbey, Schoeffel and Grau to present grand opera.
-The partnership continued until the death of Mr. Abbey whose methods eventually cost him all his fortune and deprived Mr. Grau as well of his savings.

-They presented the 1883-4 opening season of the 'old' New York Metropolitan Opera House, which was a critical success but a financial failure.
+Following the success of Bernhardt's tour, Abbey enlisted Grau to be his business manager at the newly created Metropolitan Opera in 1883.
+Schoeffel was not involved with this project, and Abbey was the sole lessee and manager of the Met during its first season.
+Grau, while doing the work of the Met's business manager, did not have an official position on the Met's managerial staff at this time.
+The 1883-4 opening season of the 'old' New York Metropolitan Opera House, was a critical success but a financial failure.
 Abbey as manager was personally responsible for losses of $250,000.
-The London-based banker Henry F. Gillig lost $200,000 in the Abbey-Grau Met debut.
+The London-based banker Henry F. Gillig lost $200,000 in the Met debut.

+Other work

+Abbey and Schoeffel returned to light opera and touring European acts including Henry Irving and Ellen Terry from 1884.